- Duration: 7 Days / 6 Nights

 The Temple of the Valley

-The sole extant granite funerary temple used by Ancient Egyptians for mummification on the Giza plateau.
+The sole extant granite funerary temple was used by Ancient Egyptians for mummification on the Giza plateau.

 Proceed to a neighborhood restaurant in Cairo for lunch.
 Then we shall go to see: